Contents

 • Sanibel Island

-• The drive from Tampa to Sanibel Island without traffic should take approximately 2 hours and 36 minutes.
-We left the hotel at 7 AM, intending to head south but ran into morning rush hour traffic near Sarasota.
-We even considered detouring to Siesta Key’s Siesta Beach but decided against it, which added an extra 15 minutes.
-On top of that, the construction work on the bridge to Sanibel Island caused significant delays in traffic.
-By the time we reached the bike rental spot on Sanibel Island, it was already 10:30 AM — a three and a half hour drive.
-If we had driven directly to Everglades City early in the morning, it would have only taken around 3 hours.
-Thus, the decision to visit Sanibel Island substantially increased our travel time, adding an additional 2 hours of driving.
+• The drive from Tampa to Sanibel Island takes about 2 hours and 36 minutes without traffic.
+We left the hotel at 7 AM on Monday morning heading south, but we hit the morning rush hour before Sarasota.
+At one point, we considered going to Siesta Key’s Siesta Beach but decided against it, which added an extra 15 minutes to our route.
+Then, we encountered construction on the bridge to Sanibel Island, causing significant delays with alternating traffic.
+By the time we reached the bike rental shop on Sanibel Island, it was already 10:30 AM, meaning we had been driving for three and a half hours.
+In reality, if we had driven straight to Everglades City early in the morning, it would have taken about three hours.
+Therefore, the cost of going to Sanibel Island was very high, adding an extra two hours of driving time for both entering and leaving the island.

 • Isles of Capri